abilash0045/bestBuy/README.md

 # BestBuyTest

 Best Buy automation testing using Selenium with Java, TestNG and Maven.
-This is a sample project with a page object model framework and how it can be integrated with Selenium to automate any application.
+This project developed with page object model framework and how it can be integrated with Selenium to automate any application.
 TestNG is used as a testing framework.

 Java Maven Project